Guthrum: In popular culture

 On screen, he has been portrayed by Brian Blessed in episode 4 ("King Alfred") of Churchill's People; by Michael York in the 1969 film Alfred the Great; and by Thomas W. Gabrielsson in the BBC and Netflix original television series The Last Kingdom.

 Guthrum appears in a number of video games that are set during the Viking Age.
 He is the leader of the East Engle faction in the 2018 strategy video game Total War Saga: Thrones of Britannia.
-He is an ally of the Norse drengr Eivor in the 2020 video game Assassin's Creed: Valhalla.
+He is an ally of the Norse drengr Eivor in the 2020 video game Assassin's Creed: Valhalla, as well as a playable character in the game's Discovery Tour mode.
 He also appears in the 2012 grand strategy game Crusader Kings II as an unlanded, unplayable character (named Guttorm) in the 867 start date at the court of Þorfinn, the ruler of Vermaland in modern-day Sweden.

 It is implied that the Vikings character Hvitserk would be the same as the historical Guthrum (despite a previous character having this name) after he is baptized as Athelstan and made a “Saxon prince” by King Alfred.